audaciaconsulting/Audacia.Seed/docs/adr/0002-ef6-does-not-support-calculating-model-information-for-an-entity.md

-# 2. EF6 does not support calcualting model information for an entity
+# 2. EF6 does not support calculating model information for an entity

 Date: 2025-03-07